 Two different schemes compensate people diagnosed with the asbestos related disease.
-But, the exposure must have happened while living in the United Kingdom.
+But to make a claim, the exposure must have happened while living in the United Kingdom.

 MESOTHELIOMA COMPENSATION UK: There are two types of payment that you can claim for.